The Hub Theatre Company of Boston

 A key focus of our mission is to remove barriers between art and audience, and the economic barrier is arguably one of the

 largest.
-Of all the reasons not to go to a play, we want to make sure ticket price isn't the reason.
+Of all the reasons not to go to a play, we want to make sure ticket price isn't one of them.

 Frequently Asked Questions